Portugal’s capital city of Lisbon sits at the edge of the Atlantic Ocean. The city boasts a rich culture and laid-back vibe.

-It spreads across a number of hills, each part of the city offers a wealth of new and interesting experiences.
-With warm summers and mild winters, you can have a pleasant trip to Lisbon at all times of the year.
+It spreads across a number of hills, and each part of the city offers a wealth of new and interesting experiences.
+With warm summers and mild winters, you can have a pleasant trip to Lisbon all year round.

 Lisbon is, however, starting to come into its own as a terrific place for a city break.
 It’s well worth planning a trip before it truly booms—it’s always nice to explore away from the crowds!
-We’ve compiled this list of the best places to visit in Lisbon to entice you to add the charming capital to your travel bucket list.
+I’ve compiled this list of the best places to visit in Lisbon to entice you to add the charming capital to your travel bucket list.

 Be warned: some of these best places to visit in Lisbon are sure to amaze you!

 Need a place quick?
 Here’s the best neighbourhood in Lisbon:

 Bairro Alto is the centre for nightlife in the capital.
 Here you’ll find streets packed with everything from small bars and cosy cafes to upmarket restaurants and rooftop terraces.

 - Sip cocktails and enjoy the view at Park Bar.